Samplasion/samplasion.github.iold/_posts/2017-11-04-here-they-are-updates.md

 layout: post
 title: Here they are: UPDATES!
 ---
-It has been a while since the last post, and something changed. <!--more--> Here they are:
+It has been a while since the last post, and something changed. <!--more--> __Here's the changelog__:
 * I’ve switched the site from proprietary CSSs _(how many S’s!)_ to Bootstrap.
 * I’ve added post previews.
-* I’ve added post ID’s (this one’s 0001) for Disqus’ comments.